 I read his biography first because I wanted to know more about the man behind the words before I read them.
-I wanted to see what kind of connection their was between his life and the words he used to express himself.
-About to that point I had known nothing about him.
+I wanted to see what kind of connection there was between his life and the words he used to express himself.
+Up to that point I had known nothing about him.

 What I found out was that we had two things in common – an interest in Buddhist philosophy and a love of using the dash.

 Normally the dash is used when you want to emphasize the conclusion of your sentence but to Kerouac, it’s the vigorous space dash separating rhetorical breathing (as jazz musician drawing breath between outblown phrases) – a way to note down time without stopping.
 It’s also my preferred method of holding space between fast flowing inspired thoughts because it is the only way that I can keep up with them and record them.